axu11/CMPM163Labs/lab7/README.txt

 like a stream running through the scene.
 I also have a floating sphere with the mountain shader applied to it because I thought it looked cool.

-My partner did Part
-They found
+My partner was not started or finished with the lab when I asked.

 We did not help each other with any part of the lab.